Serger Cover Tutorial

 Doesn’t that look nice.
 Now, fold the connected strips of fabric lengthwise, wrong sides together.

-Remember the pesky blue lines, I removed them using a squirt bottle of water – or you could toss your cover into the washer if you are really picky – which, clearly, I am not.
+Remember the pesky blue lines, I removed them by spritzing with water.
+Another option would be to toss your cover into the washer if you are really picky – which, clearly, I am not.

 That’s all there is to it.
 It’s cute, it’s useful, and my scrap pile is now a little bit smaller.